Wang Thong district: Geography

+Location

 Neighboring districts are (from the south clockwise), Sak Lek of Phichit province, Bang Krathum, Mueang Phitsanulok, Wat Bot, Chat Trakan, Nakhon Thai of Phitsanulok Province, Khao Kho of Phetchabun province and Noen Maprang of Phitsanulok Province.

+Nature

+There is Thung Salaeng Luang National Park in Wang Nok Aen subdistrict and Khwae Noi National Park in Ban Klang subdistrict.

 Rivers

 Wang Thong lies within the Nan Basin, which is part of the Chao Phraya Watershed.
 The important water resource is Wang Thong River (Khek River).
 The Khwae Noi River and Tha Muen Ram River also flow through this district.

 Swamps

 The Bueng Rachanok Swamp is a popular tourist destination in the district.

 Administration

+Provincial government

-The district is divided into 11 sub-districts (tambons), which are further subdivided into 166 villages (mubans).
-Wang Thong is sub-district municipality (thesaban tambon) which covers part of the same-named tambon.
-There are a further 11 tambon administrative organizations (TAO).
+The district is divided into 11 subdistricts (tambons), which are further subdivided into 168 villages (mubans), as of 2025: 117,098 people of 48,379 families.